calleboketoft/todo-client/README.md

     })
 ```

-That's it for the request - response handling.
+That's it for the request and response handling.
 The view for adding a todo would nicely fit a dumb component containing a form with an input.
 Since we're going to work with a form, we need to import and activate the form module in the file `src/app/app.module.ts`:
 ```javascript
 import { ReactiveFormsModule } from '@angular/forms';